muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Constraint literacy** is the ability to distinguish **non-negotiable constraints** from preferences, tradeoffs, discomfort, or disagreement.
+**Constraint literacy** is the ability to distinguish **non-negotiable constraints**
+from preferences, tradeoffs, discomfort, or disagreement.

 Constraints are not arguments.
 They are invariants enforced at runtime.

-They do not become softer because many agents dislike them.
+They do not soften under protest, consensus, or moral appeal.

 ---